kalemena/node-red-contrib-feedparser-ext/README.md

 ### Input

-Monitors an RSS/atom feed for new entries.
+Triggers a request to fetch an RSS/atom feed for new entries.

-You can set the polling time in minutes.
-Defaults to 15 minutes.
+You can trigger using an Input parameter with interval.